behemot-biz/game-of-conkers/README.md

     strength should be between 4 - 10
     durability between 30 - 100

  Need to add some other element that makes the game more interesting.
 Just having the strength and durability mekes it quite obvious which conker is going to win... perhaps add random strength to the hit!

+hide attack button on game over

 Refine displayConkerStats
   read in data from html instead on update!